esl/MongooseIM/doc/modules/mod_inbox.md

 * **Default:** `["displayed"]`
 * **Example:** `reset_markers = ["received"]`

-List of atom chat markers that when sent, will reset the unread message counter for a conversation.
+List of chat markers that when sent, will reset the unread message counter for a conversation.
 This works when [Chat Markers](https://xmpp.org/extensions/xep-0333.html) are enabled on the client side.
 Possible values are from the set: `displayed`, `received`, `acknowledged`.
 Setting as empty list (not recommended) means that no chat marker can decrease the counter value.